Determination of maximum price

 The maximum PPP is set as the mean of the three lowest market prices of the product in a selection of European countries.
 The price comparison group includes Sweden, Finland, Denmark, Germany, Great Britain, The Netherlands, Austria, Belgium and Ireland.
 For more information regarding price setting see the following link:

 NOMA aims to process 80 % of the price applications within 50 days.
-In the 4th quarter of 2016, 97 % of the price applications were processed within 50 days.
-In the preceding quarter the result was also 97 %.
-The average processing time in the 4th quarter of 2016 was 28 days.
+In the 3rd quarter of 2018, 87% of the price applications were processed within 50 days.
+In the preceeding quarter the result was 96%.
+The average processing time in the 3rd quarter of 2018 was 33 days.

 Prices from the reference countries are submitted in local currency.
 To convert prices into Norwegian kroner (NOK), NOMA uses the mean exchange rate of the last six months, as presented by the Central Bank of Norway (www.norges-bank.no).